agimooon/gigagist/CTF/TryHackMe/Hacker-Holiday-2026/Day-11-Infinity-Pool/README.md

 ## Ringkasan

 Room ini adalah boot2root dua flag (user + root).
-Brief-nya sendiri sudah kasih clue soal pivoting:
+Brief-nya sendiri ngasih clue soal pivoting:

 > "No visible edge.
 You trace the network to the horizon and find three systems nobody told you about on the other side."